 Kinross Gold (KGC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the gold mining company had lost 7.79% over the past month, lagging the Basic Materials sector's loss of 1.3% and the S&P 500's loss of 1.07% in that time.
+Heading into today, shares of the gold mining company had gained 1.67% over the past month, outpacing the Basic Materials sector's loss of 3.65% and the S&P 500's loss of 2.74% in that time.

-Wall Street will be looking for positivity from KGC as it approaches its next earnings report date.
-The company is expected to report EPS of $0.07, up 275% from the prior-year quarter.
+KGC will be looking to display strength as it nears its next earnings release, which is expected to be November 6, 2019.
+On that day, KGC is projected to report earnings of $0.07 per share, which would represent year-over-year growth of 275%.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.27 per share and revenue of $3.45 billion.
 These totals would mark changes of +170% and +7.45%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for KGC.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for KGC.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 3.63% higher.
-KGC currently has a Zacks Rank of #1 (Strong Buy).
+KGC is holding a Zacks Rank of #1 (Strong Buy) right now.

-Digging into valuation, KGC currently has a Forward P/E ratio of 18.3.
-For comparison, its industry has an average Forward P/E of 32.27, which means KGC is trading at a discount to the group.
+Valuation is also important, so investors should note that KGC has a Forward P/E ratio of 18.42 right now.
+For comparison, its industry has an average Forward P/E of 32.85, which means KGC is trading at a discount to the group.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.